siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 ## Mixed reasoning: examples and evolvers

 We describe some examples where forward reasoning is mixed with backward reasoning.
 We do not have an explicit notion of goals (at least for now, based on experience this may change).
-Instead (expressions for) terms in the expression distribution that are (expressions for) propositions (or even types) are viewed as goals.
+Instead (expressions for) terms in the expression distribution that are (expressions for) propositions (or all types, depending on the evolver used) are viewed as goals.
 We have functions that lift a tactic to an evolver.
 In our examples, we essentially use lifts of the `induction`, `intro` and `apply` tactics, though, for technical reasons we use evolvers that we directly implement.

 ### First example: if `$f(n + 1) = f(n)$` for all `$n$` then `$f$` is constant.